 Net Carbs Calculator

-This easy-to-use net carbs calculator allows you to estimate your net carbohydrate intake - either in an individual product or for your whole meal.
-You can take advantage of it, especially if you're trying to lose weight, or are following one of the low carb diets, such as a high protein low carb diet, or a ketogenic - 'keto' - diet.
-You will not only find out how to calculate net carbs, but also what are net carbs and why do we count them that way.
+This easy-to-use net carbs calculator allows you to estimate your net carbohydrate intake – either in an individual product or for your whole meal.
+You can take advantage of it, especially if you're trying to lose weight or are following one of the low-carb diets, such as a high protein low, carb diet or a ketogenic – 'keto' – diet.
+You will not only find out how to calculate net carbs but also what net carbs are and why we count them that way.

 What are net carbs?

-In general, carbohydrates are one of the essential macronutrients found in food, and are our basic fuel.
+As mentioned in our macro calculator, carbohydrates are one of the essential macronutrients found in food and are our basic fuel.
 They also play a crucial role in the correct functioning of our brain and central nervous system.
 From a nutritional point of view, they can be divided into three groups:

 Why would I like to know the number of net carbs?

-While carbohydrates are the primary source of energy - they should provide around 55% of your daily calorie intake - there are some dietary approaches that recommend only a meager consumption of them.
-Those are ketogenic diets or low carb diets.
-Knowing your net carbs in keto is crucial - while that diet, you should be very aware of every gram of carbohydrate you chew!
-By knowing what are net carbs and how to calculate net carbs correctly, you can even treat yourself to your favourite 'non-diet' food item (in moderation, of course).
+While carbohydrates are the primary source of energy – they should provide around 55% of your daily calorie intake – there are some dietary approaches that recommend only a meager consumption of them.
+Those are ketogenic diets or low-carb diets.
+Knowing your net carbs in keto is crucial – while on that diet, you should be very aware of every gram of carbohydrate you chew!
+By knowing what net carbs are and how to calculate net carbs correctly, you can even treat yourself to your favorite 'non-diet' food item (in moderation, of course).

 How does the keto diet, the low carb diet, or the low carb high protein diet work?